 It is possible to travel from Amsterdam to Dublin by a combination of rail and ferry with the journey split into 2 parts.

 The first is to travel from Amsterdam to London by train – taking the Eurostar/Thalys/Intercity trains to Brussels Zuid/Midi and from there travelling on the Eurostar to London St Pancras via the Channel Tunnel.
 This trip can be done in about 5 hours.

 Note, there is a direct London to Amsterdam Eurostar train which takes 3 hours 41 minutes.
 A direct Amsterdam to London service is planned by the end of 2019 once border and security agreements are in place.

 Amsterdam-London rail fares are priced from £35/€40 one-way.

 If you prefer travel by ship there is also the possibility of the Stena Line service from Hoek van Holland to Harwich.
 Both ports are accessible from Amsterdam and London by rail.

-A bus can take you from Ferryport to Dublin city centre.
+A bus or taxi can take you from Ferryport to Dublin city centre.

 3. Amsterdam-Dublin by Coach

-From London Victoria you can take a National Express/Eurolines overnight coach to Dublin via Holyhead.
-The journey takes 12 hours 30 minutes and a standard one-way fare starts from around £30.
+From London Victoria you can take an evening National Express coach to Dublin via Milton Keynes, Birmingham and Holyhead ferry.
+The overnight journey takes 12 hours 30 minutes (departs 1800, arrives 0630).